-Warming Up the Engines
+Warming Up the Engine(s)

-The "THROTTLE ONLY" button on the remote control allows the operator to increase engine RPM for warm-up without shifting the engines into gear.
+The "THROTTLE ONLY" button on the gear shift/ throttle control allows the operator to increase engine RPM for warm-up without shifting the engines into gear.

-Be sure that the gear shift and throttle control levers are in the NEUTRAL position.
+- Be sure that the gear shift and throttle control handle is in the NEUTRAL position. - Press and hold the "THROTTLE ONLY" button while moving the control handle ahead to the forward position.

-- Press and hold the "THROTTLE ONLY" button while moving the control handle ahead to the forward position. - Hold in the button until the horn sounds twice and the neutral lights start flashing.
+- Hold in the button until the horn sounds twice and the neutral lights start flashing.
 The flashing lights indicate that "THROTTLE ONLY" is engaged. - Advance the control handles to increase engine RPM.